xwdeng80/blog/_posts/2021-08-16-to-be-or-not.md

 # Introduction
 Data science is to deal with data, from all apspects.
+Data science combines math and statistics, mathematics, computation, data analytics and artificial intelligence (AI) to unfold insightful information and knowledge from data.

 # Motivation
 As a statistican, we always think about the data.
 Often times, we think the data is there, being cleaned and with good format.